DuxfordSBD/duxfordsbd.github.io/participating/register.md

 	Email: <input type="email" name="_replyto" placeholder="Your email" required />
 	Did you enter the race in 2018: <input type="checkbox" name="previousCompetitor" value="previous" />
 	<br />
+	<p style="font-weight:bold;"> Please ensure that you include either a phone number or an email address as we will need to contact you to confirm that your entry has been sucessful.</p>
 	<input type="submit" value="Send" />
 	<input type="hidden" name="_next" value="{{ site.url | append: site.baseurl | append: '/participating/entry-request-submitted' }}" />
 	<input type="hidden" name="_subject" value="Team registration from website." />